-Automate interview scheduling, pipeline building and even look into a way to streamline the compliance checks.
-Ultimately, the more automated, efficient and simple recruiting software you have will be the biggest influence in how you can hire a lot faster.
+Automate interview scheduling, and pipeline building and even look into a way to streamline the compliance checks.
+Ultimately, the more automated, efficient, and simple recruiting software you have will be the biggest influence on how you can hire a lot faster.
 It also helps ensure a positive candidate experience.

 4. Use pre-employment assessment software

 So, we may be biased here, but introducing pre-employment assessment software such as Test Candidates is a game-changer when it comes to speeding up your recruitment process.
 In the new age of remote recruitment, having a tool that can provide you with intelligent insight into your candidates' abilities and act as a screening solution, is invaluable.

 Not only can assessment software add value in terms of getting the right candidate in, but they also help reduce your hiring time.

 An intelligent screening solution such as an assessment can dramatically cut down the time it is taking you to make a hire, without impacting the quality of your hires.
 Businesses can find the right skills, personality types, and even culture fit by investing in an intelligent piece of technology that will do all of the hard work for them.